-squash Commit squash- Available choices:

-ing all - All commits into one

-language - Per language

-file - Per file

-author - Per author

-ap- Append trailers Trailer lines are lines that look similar to RFC 822 e-mail headpend_tr atolerssquashed ers, at the end of the otherwise free-form part of a commit

-commit message message, such as 'Co-authored-by:'.

-com- Commit message This commit message will be used instead of the combined

-mit_mes sage commit messages from the squashed commits.
+squash Commit squashing Available choices: all - All commits into one language - Per language file - Per file author - Per author ap- pend_tr Append trailers to squashed commit message Trailer lines are lines that look similar to RFC 822 e-mail headers, at the end of the otherwise free-form part of a commit message, such as 'Co-authored-by:'. com- mit_mes Commit message This commit message will be used instead of the combined commit messages from the squashed commits.